Certified anesthesiologist assistant: Scope of practice

-When employed in an anesthesia care team that includes CRNA’s, the CAA has an identical scope of practice and salary as all other anesthetists.
-The AA scope of practice may differ slightly in relation to local practice, and is usually defined by the medically directing anesthesiologist, the hospital's clinical protocol procedures, the state's board of medicine, and state regulations.
+The AA scope of practice may differ slightly in relation to local practice and is always defined by the medically directing anesthesiologist, the hospital's clinical protocol procedures, the state's board of medicine, and state regulations.

 Employment

 The American Medical Association (AMA) states that "AAs are most commonly employed in larger facilities that perform procedures such as cardiac surgery, neurosurgery, transplant surgery, and trauma care."

 Studies by the AMA found entry-level salaries for 2006 Anesthesiologist Assistant graduates to be between $120,000 and $150,000 for the 40-hour work week plus benefits and consideration of on-call activity.
 They also found the high end of the salary range to be around $190,000 to $220,000 for experienced anesthesiologist assistants.
 Salaries vary by region and individual employer.

-Anesthesiologist assistants are currently able to work in nineteen states plus Washington, D.C. and the US territory of Guam either by licensure or through physician delegation.
+Anesthesiologist assistants are currently able to work in twenty-three states plus the District of Columbia and the territory of Guam either by licensure or through physician delegation.
 AAs are recognized by the federal government and are authorized to work at all Veteran Affairs hospitals using the TRICARE insurance program.

 Licensure defines the practice of AAs and is achieved through state law or by approval of the individual state board of medicine.
 Physician delegation is achieved through recognition of AAs by the state board of medicine or through statutes included in the state's medical practice act.
 The board of medicine affords Anesthesiologist's the right to delegate the responsibilities of their realm of practice to qualified individuals.
 Delegating authority requires that the physician remain ultimately responsible for the patient.
 In all states, the practice of anesthesiologist assistants is guided by the board of medicine.
 Any attempt to employ AAs under delegating authority should be made through the individual state's board of medicine.

 States and territories where AAs practice through license and certification: